marcopennekamp/lore/specification/expressions.md

 Lore's **uniform call syntax** allows calling a *multi-function* or *function value* with the member access syntax.
 A call `target.foo(a1, a2, ...)` will be transformed to `foo(target, a1, a2, ...)` if `foo` is not a member of `target`.
 Likewise, a member access `target.bar` will be transformed to `bar(target)` if `bar` is not a member of `target`.

-If transformed to a multi-function call, all arguments including `target` are subject to multiple dispatch.
+If transformed to a multi-function call, all arguments *including `target`* are subject to multiple dispatch.

-Uniform call syntax is not syntactically interchangeable with the normal call syntax.
-If in `instance.foo` the instance cannot be inferred, the compiler cannot make sure that `foo` is not a member of `instance`, and so the member access cannot be transformed to a multi-function call.
+Uniform call syntax is not syntactically interchangeable with normal call syntax.
+If in `instance.foo` the instance cannot be inferred without additional type context, the compiler cannot make sure that `foo` is not a member of `instance`, and so the member access cannot be transformed to a multi-function call, even if `foo(instance)` is inferrable.
 An exception exists for multi-function values (e.g. `map.tupled`) and lambda values (e.g. `((x, y) => x + y).tupled`), as uniform call syntax with function values is quite idiomatic and functions don't have any members.

 ###### Example

 ```
 let list = [1, 2, 3]
-if list.length > 1
+if list.length > 1 then list.get!(1)
-  list.get!(1)
-else
-  list.length.inc
+else list.length.inc
-end
 ```

 In the example above, `list.length` will be transformed to `length(list)`, `list.get!(1)` to `get!(list, 1)`, and `list.length.inc` to `inc(length(list))`.